jtc2/THavalon/README.md

 1) At least one Questing Beast Was Here card is played at any point in the game.
 2) Either a) Pelinor is never on a mission where a Questing Beast Was Here card is played; or b) 3 Quests fail.
 3) Pelinor fails to identify the Questing Beast at the end of the game.
+(Note that Pelinor cannot attempt to guess the Questing Beast unless the only Questing Beast Was Here card was played on the last Quest of the game.)